P4-TAS: P4-Based Time-Aware Shaper for Time-Sensitive Networking: Evaluation of P4-TAS

 \subsubsection{Measurement Procedure}

 The measurement procedure in the dedicated P4 program on the third switch is based on detecting changes in priority within the received stream.
-It assumes that frames of only one priority $\pi \in \{0,\ldots, 7\}$ arrive at the measurement switch during each \ac{tGCL} entry as configured in P4-TAS.
-A series of timestamps of the first and last frame in a \ac{tGCL} entry, i.e., of the same priority, is collected and stored in the data plane.
-This is illustrated in \fig{pdfs/eval_measurement}.
+The traffic generator sends a stream with randomized frame priorities.
+This traffic is then shaped by the configured \ac{tGCL} in P4-TAS such that only frames of one priority are forwarded during each tGCL entry.
+The measurement assumes that frames of only one priority $\pi \in \{0,\ldots, 7\}$ arrive at the measurement switch during each \ac{tGCL} entry.
+A series of timestamps of the first and last frame in a \ac{tGCL} entry, i.e., of the same priority, is collected and stored in the data plane of the measurement switch.
+The measurement is illustrated in \fig{pdfs/eval_measurement}.

 \figeps[\columnwidth]{pdfs/eval_measurement}{Measurement procedure in the dedicated P4 program of the third Tofino switch.}